ASKurz/blogdown/content/blog/2025-07-20-within-person-factorial-experiments-log-normal-reaction-time-data/index.md

 ## We need data

 In this post, we’ll be borrowing data from the **bayes4psy** package ([Demšar et al., 2023](#ref-R-bayes4psy)), which is designed to make Bayesian analyses more accessible to psychology students.
 Here we load the `stroop_extended` data, which are reaction times from participants who took an online version[^2] of the Stroop task ([Stroop, 1935](#ref-stroop1935studies)).
 Given how old and established it is in my field, I’m not going to explain the Stroop task here.
 But for those who aren’t acquainted with the Stroop, see MacLeod ([1991](#ref-macleod1991half)) for a classic review.
+The Stroop even has a Wikipedia page ([contributors, 2025](#ref-wikipedia2025stroopeffect)).
 Sure, things are more online nowadays, but I don’t know that much has changed for the Stroop at a fundamental level since then.

 ``` r
 data(stroop_extended, package = "bayes4psy")